pakshal-25/data-engineering-pipeline/README.md

 🎯 Project Goals
 ✔ 1.
 Data Ingestion

-Create a modular pipeline to ingest CSV + JSON files from multiple regions.
+Build a mechanism to ingest data from multiple sources efficiently.

 ✔ 2.
-ETL Transformation
+ETL System

-Use PySpark (AWS Glue) to clean, merge, and standardize semi-structured data.
+Transform raw CSV and JSON data into a structured, query-ready format.

 ✔ 3.
-Data Lake Architecture
+Centralized Data Lake

-Implement a multi-zone S3 structure:

-raw/

-cleaned/

-transformed/
+Store multi-region data in a unified S3-based data lake with raw, cleaned, and transformed layers.

 ✔ 4.
 Scalability

-Use serverless AWS services that automatically scale with data volume.
+Ensure the pipeline scales seamlessly as data volume grows.

 ✔ 5.
-Cloud-Native Processing

-Leverage AWS to perform large-scale data transformations not possible locally.
+Cloud-First Architecture

+Use AWS cloud services to process large datasets that cannot be handled on a local machine.

 ✔ 6.
-Analytics & Reporting
+Reporting & Analytics

-Use Athena + QuickSight to extract insights such as:
+Build dashboard visualizations to answer key business questions.
 Most trending categories

-Top channels by views

-Regional patterns in trending videos

-Engagement metrics (likes, comments, etc.)

-🛠 Tech Stack & AWS Services
+🛠 Services Used

-Service	Purpose
-Amazon S3	Central data lake for raw, cleaned, and transformed data AWS IAM	Role-based access control
-AWS Glue	PySpark ETL pipelines + Crawler for schema detection AWS Lambda	Event-driven triggers to automate workflows AWS Athena	Serverless SQL query engine for S3
+⭐ Amazon S3

+Object storage service providing scalability, high availability, security, and performance.
+Used as the data lake.

+⭐ AWS IAM

+Identity and Access Management service to control access to AWS resources securely.

+⭐ AWS Glue

+Serverless ETL tool used for:

+Crawling schemas

+Cleaning data

+Running PySpark transformations

+Preparing data for analytics

+⭐ AWS Lambda

+Serverless compute service used to automate ETL operations without provisioning servers.

+⭐ AWS Athena

+Serverless query engine used to run SQL queries directly on S3 without loading data.

-Amazon QuickSight	Dashboard & reporting layer
+⭐ Amazon QuickSight

+Cloud-based BI tool used to build dashboards and visualizations from Athena datasets.
 📚 Dataset Used

 Kaggle Dataset: YouTube Trending Videos